A few years ago, I decided to get six pack abs because I wanted to look good.

 All fitness ads targeting men use male models with six-pack abs.
 A six pack is the universal marker of a fit man.

 Waist size is a solid indicator of physical health.
-I had an ugly belly fat which wouldn’t go away given my eating, drinking and exercise habits.
+I had an ugly belly fat that wouldn’t go away given my eating, drinking and exercise habits.

 In order to get six pack abs, I had to change my diet habits which led to a healthier nutrition and hence a smaller waist and little belly fat.